what is asc 606

 2. Performance Obligations: The next step is to identify the distinct performance obligations within the contract.
 These obligations represent goods or services the company has promised to deliver to the customer.

-3. Determining the Transaction Price: The transaction price is the amount the company expects to receive in exchange for transferring the promised goods or services to the customer.
+3. Determining the Transaction Price: The transaction price is the amount a company expects to receive for the goods or services it promised to the customer.
 It may include variable considerations, such as discounts or incentives.

-4. Allocating the Transaction Price: The transaction price must be allocated to each obligation based on its relative standalone selling price if the contract contains multiple performance obligations.
+4. Allocating the Transaction Price: Each obligation should split the transaction price.
+This division is based on the selling price of each obligation.
+This applies when a contract has multiple performance obligations.
 This ensures that revenue is recognized appropriately for each obligation.

 5. Revenue Recognition: Revenue is recognized when control over the goods or services is transferred to the customer.
-This typically occurs when the performance obligations are satisfied and the customer obtains the benefits of the goods or services.
+This happens when the customer receives the benefits after delivering the goods or services.

 ASC 606 aims to improve revenue recognition accuracy by enhancing the consistency and comparability of financial reporting across industries.
-Its core objectives include providing a comprehensive framework that addresses diverse revenue recognition scenarios, eliminating inconsistencies in revenue recognition practices, and promoting transparency and accountability in financial reporting.
+The main goal is to create a clear system for different revenue situations.
+We want to reduce inconsistencies in how revenue is recognized.
+Additionally, we aim to enhance transparency in financial reporting.

 cash flows arising